 6. Time for some travel inspiration – can you give us your recommendations on:

-The first thing to do – you should drop your bags and…go for some tapas at any seafront restaurant and have a glass of delicious local wine.
+The first thing to do – go for some tapas at any seafront restaurant and have a glass of delicious local wine.

 The best activities and things to do for families?
 A visit to Rancho Texas is a must.
 They have sea lions, birds of prey, dolphins, crocodiles and much more, as well as a small water park.
 It’s a win-win for everyone.